 How does this medication work?
 What will it do for me?

 Upadacitinib belongs to the class of medications called selective immunosuppressants, specifically Janus kinase inhibitors.
-It is used to treat moderately to severely active rheumatoid arthritis for people who have not responded well enough to or not tolerated methotrexate.
-Upadacitinib is also used to treat active psoriatic arthritis for people who have not responded well enough to or not tolerated other medications.
+It is used to treat moderately-to-severely active rheumatoid arthritis for adults who have not responded well enough to or not tolerated methotrexate.
+Upadacitinib is also used to treat active psoriatic arthritis and ankylosing spondylitis for people who have not responded well enough to or not tolerated other medications.
+In all cases, upadacitinib may be used alone or with other medications.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.